wiresboy-exe/radio/README.md

 # radio

-The code in this repository is for testing purposes only.
+The code in this repository is for testing purposes only, not for real website purposes.